TantalizingPotato/progress/README.md

 > * we choose to implement LDBC-SNB-BI and are working on these now (6/25)

+## Progress 7-27

+### ✅ Finished
+1. implemented some basic optimisations like merging _filter_ and _project_, merging _join_ and _filter_.
+### 👷 In Progress
+1. profiling our running code to see which operators take more time and trying to analyze the reason.
+2. implementing remaining LDBC BI queries in our system.
+3. learning PyTorch internals.
+### 📈 To Do
+1. to think about the possibility of making CPU and GPU cooperate better.
+2. to add graph-specific optimisations into our system.

 ## Progress 7-20

 ### ✅ Finished